Houses searched after CCTV image of Matt Hancock embracing aide leaked

 The organisation said personal computer equipment and electronic devices at the addresses were seized as part of its probe into alleged breaches of the Data Protection Act.

-Director of investigations at the Information Commissioner’s Office Steve Eckersley said: “It’s vital that all people, which includes the employees of government departments and members of the public who interact with them, have trust and confidence in the protection of their personal data.
+Steve Eckersley, director of investigations at the Information Commissioner’s Office (ICO), said: “It’s vital that all people, which includes the employees of government departments and members of the public who interact with them, have trust and confidence in the protection of their personal data.

 “In these circumstances, the ICO aims to react swiftly and effectively to investigate where there is a risk that other people may have unlawfully obtained personal data.